Demarini CF Zen review

 - Hot out of the wrapper: This bat is ready to be used right away.
 The aforementioned Paradox composite allows for minimal break-in time so you can swing it right away.

-- Balanced swing: Using the Low Pro end cap, the CF9 provides a nice smooth consistent swing each and every time.
+- Balanced swing: Also added last year is the 3-Fusion end-cap, which provides a nice smooth consistent swing each and every time.
 For those looking for more of an end loaded bat, take a look at the Insane version of this bat which we also review.

-For power hitters, they may be no better complement to your game then the newest 2017 CF9 Insane.
-Building on a great 2016 CF8 version, the Insane has been improved even more to provide you with more power than ever before.
+For power hitters, they may be no better complement to your game then the newest 2019 CF Insane.
+Building on a great 2018 CFX version, the Insane has been improved even more to provide you with more power than ever before.
 Don’t let the -10 drop fool you.
 If you are looking for a slightly end-loaded swing where you can launch homers all over the field then please read on and view what this bat has to offer.

 Power, power and more power!
-For the 2017 season, Demarini made quite a few improvements to the back bones of their popular CF9 series.
+For the 2019 season, Demarini made quite a few improvements to the back bones of their popular CF series.
 The Insane uses this exact same framework which has already received great reviews from players like you who have taken a few swings.

 What does the Insane offer?